 Action on the exceedance of guideline values

-3. If a potential acute health risk exists, the water utility should consult with the PHU and the NSW Office of Water (NOW) regional inspector regarding immediate action such as rectification, alternative supply, public warnings, and investigation and sampling.
+3. If a potential acute health risk exists, the local water utility should consult with the PHU and the Department of Climate Change, Energy, the Environment and Water (DCCEEW) regional inspector regarding immediate action such as rectification, alternative supply, public warnings, and investigation and sampling.
 The PHU should contact the Water Unit.

 6. If the repeat sample meets the guideline value resume normal sampling.